-The Asia Showcase Series will begin on March 29 and end on 12th May 2019.
+The Asia Showcase Series ran from March 29 to 12th May 2019.

-Teams will play at least two matches in their home market.
+Teams played at least two matches in their home market.
 Although GRR said that “construction work on Samoa’s main stadium means its ‘home’ games will be played in Queensland and Auckland.”

 This is what we know about the proposed format and rule changes Global Rapid Rugby will introduce in 2020.